Explore Philippines' Island Paradise

 Specialties: Baler longganisa, suman with coconut latik.

-Activities: Visit the iconic Chocolate Hills, Tarsier Sanctuary, and cruise along the Loboc River.
+Activities: Visit iconic Chocolate Hills, Tarsier Sanctuary, cruise Loboc River.

 Accommodation: Hotels in Tagbilaran City, eco-resorts nearby.